Skip to content

 Click to show Identification of Macromolecules in Gel Electrophoresis Processes example problem

-Which one of the following types of macromolecules correspond to the gel component or process 'electrical fields'.
+Which one of the following types of macromolecules correspond to the gel component or process 'ultraviolet light (UV) visualization'.

 Determining Net Charge of Proteins at Given pH